cncf/tag-env-sustainability/governance/lead-proposal-process.md

 ### Process of nominations for Working Group and Project Leads

 TAG Lead roles are open to all interested participants within the community.
-There are currently no limits of leadership roles for working groups or projects if not specifed otherwise in the WG / project charter document.
+There are currently no limits of leadership roles for working groups or projects if not specified otherwise in the WG / project charter document.

 The process of endorsing and selecting individuals will consider the following factors to ensure both the need for proper community representation and the necessary technical expertise: